Knights for a Day

-Knights for a Day is a 1937 British comedy film directed by Norman Lee and starring Nelson Keys, John Garrick and Nancy Burne.
-It was made as a quota quickie at Welwyn Studios.
+Knights for a Day (also known as Full Tilt) is a 1937 British comedy film directed by Norman Lee and Aveling Ginever and starring Nelson Keys, John Garrick and Nancy Burne.
+It was written by Frank Atkinson, Charles Bray and Aveling Ginever, and was made as a quota quickie at Welwyn Studios.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Plot

 A man wins a car in a competition, and decides to tour round the country.
 He ends up assisting a prince who is being pursued by a gang of revolutionaries.